1AysunMutlu/1aysunmutlu.github.io/_pages/research.md

 ---

-This research sits at the intersection of theory and practice — shaped by real-world complexity, but grounded in clarity and care.
-If you'd like to connect or collaborate, feel free to [get in touch](mailto:aysun.mutlu@mail.mcgill.ca).
+This research sits at the intersection of theory and practice, shaped by real-world complexity, but grounded in clarity and care.
+If you'd like to connect or collaborate, feel free to [get in touch](mailto:1aysunmutlu@gmail.com).